jrampo/EBAC-PROJECTs/README.md

 branches for open-study

-GULP study - SASS compile + JS compress with uglify + IMG compress
+GULP study - SASS compile + JS compress with uglify + IMG compress with ImageMin